rmkeeler/stackoverflow-us-india/README.md

 2. Matplotlib 3.4.1

 ## Project Motivation<a name="motivation"></a>
+After examining

 ## File Descriptions <a name="files"></a>

 stackoverflowsurvey_2018_2020.ipynb is the only file included.
 All analyses take place in that notebook.
 All necessary custom functions are defined in that notebook, as well.

+The analyses use two datasets created by Stackoverflow via surveys they conducted in 2018 and 2020.

-Links to Stackoverflow Survey source datasets appear above the import statements in that notebook.
+Links to Stackoverflow Survey source datasets also appear above the import statements in that notebook.

 ## Results<a name="results"></a>